Gwandum

 Gwandum is a town in Gombe State, Nigeria.
 It has a relatively small population.

 Climate

 The weather in Gwandu is semiarid.
 The climate is warm to hot all year round, and the drought prevents trees from growing.
 Sand dominates the landscape, along with scattered grasses and occasionally bushes.
-Gwandu experiences an average annual temperature of 38 degrees and receives about 485 mm of precipitation.
+Gwandu receives about 485 mm of precipitation.
 With an average humidity of 31% and a UV-index of 8, it is dry for 273 days out of the year.